 Vegetation cover on the Earth’s surface undergoes severe stress during a drought.
 If affected areas are not identified in time, entire crops may be damaged.
-The early detection of water stress can prevent many of the negative impacts on crops.
-Remote sensing of land and the NDWI index can control irrigation in real time, significantly improving agriculture, especially in areas where meeting the need for water is difficult.
+An early detection of water stress can prevent many of the negative impacts on crops.
+Thanks to the remote sensing of land and using the NDWI index, agronomists can monitor irrigation in near-real time, thus significantly improving agriculture efficiency, especially in areas where meeting the plants’ need for water is more challenging.

-Normalized Difference Water Index (NDWI), introduced for the first time in 1996 in Gao (Gao), reflects moisture content in plants and soil and is determined by analogy with NDVI as:
+Normalized Difference Water Index (NDWI), introduced for the first time in 1996 in Gao (Gao), reflects moisture content in plants and soil and is determined, much like NDVI, as a ratio:

 The NDWI index for assessing risk of fire is used to determine the presence of moisture in vegetation cover.
 Higher NDWI values indicate sufficient moisture, while a low value indicates water stress.